Autotrader cars

 Words by: Catherine Kent

-Dacia has built a successful brand around its no nonsense, practical and value-focused approach and it has had great success with models like the rugged Duster and compact Sandero.
+Dacia has built a successful brand around its no-nonsense, practical and value-focused approach and it has had great success with models like the rugged Duster and compact Sandero.
 Now, Dacia is hoping to broaden its appeal with an all-new Striker.
-Dacia is describing the Striker as an “unexpected and dynamic crossover” which as far as we can tell means it has swapped roof racks and rubber bumpers for flowing lines and fancier LED lights.
+Dacia is describing the Striker as an “unexpected and dynamic crossover” swapping a boxy upright shape and chunky bumpers for flowing lines and fancier LED lights.
 While the Striker may look less rough and tough than the Bigster, Dacia will still be offering a 4x4 version.
-Plus, the Striker promises an appealing starting price to rival Chinese newcomers like the Jaecoo 7.
+Plus, the Striker promises an appealing starting price to rival Chinese newcomers like the Jaecoo 7

 Design and models available

 Like the Peugeot 408, the Striker sits somewhere between a hatchback, an estate and an SUV.
-With a length of 4.65m the Striker will be the longer than the Bigster, but it promises the same family-friendly practicality wrapped up in a sleeker package.
+With a length of 4.65m the Striker will be the longer than the Bigster, but it promises the same family-friendly practicality wrapped up in a sleeker package which helps to make it more aerodynamic and efficient.
 The Striker has a more upmarket look than previous Dacia’s with less rubber cladding and a vertical front the light signature reminiscent of the DS N°4.

 Interior and tech